-Tillsonburg District MLS home sales remain strong in August
+Tillsonburg district MLS home sales remain strong in August

 Article content

-Home sales were 5.7% above the five-year average and 7.9% above the 10-year average for the month of August.
+Home sales were 5.7 per cent above the five-year average and 7.9 per cent above the 10-year average for the month of August.

 On a year-to-date basis, home sales totalled a record 1,413 units over the first eight months of the year.
-This increased by 26.4% from the same period in 2020.
+This increased by 26.4 per cent from the same period in 2020.

 “August 2021 was a continuation of what we have observed over the last few months,” said David Bennett, President of the Tillsonburg District Real Estate Board.